 “Make sure each one is handwritten and personally thanks the bridesmaid,” says Harutyunyan.
-“Let them know how important and meaningful it was for you to have them stand by your side not just at the wedding but each day leading up to it.”
+“Let them know how important and meaningful it was for you to have them stand by your side, not just at the wedding but each day leading up to it.”

 Consider Sending a Gift

-“It's common for many brides to give thank you gifts to their bridesmaids at the rehearsal dinner or on the morning of the wedding, but sometimes this can feel rushed,” says Harutyunyan.
-“It can be very nice to send a thank you gift after the wedding.
+“It's common for many brides to give thank-you gifts to their bridesmaids at the rehearsal dinner or on the morning of the wedding, but sometimes this can feel rushed,” says Harutyunyan.
+“It can be very nice to send a thank-you gift after the wedding.
 Make the gift specific and personal to each bridesmaid.
-They will truly cherish and appreciate the double impact of a gift and a heartfelt thank you note from you.”
+They will truly cherish and appreciate the double impact of a gift and a heartfelt thank-you note from you.”

 Personalize It With Pictures

-Bridesmaid Thank You Card Writing Tips
+Bridesmaid Thank-You Card Writing Tips

 Itching to put pen to paper?
 Before you unleash your inner Shakespeare, you may want a few tips to help you get the words just right.
-From how to make each bridesmaid thank you card personal to the anecdotes you may want to mention, here’s what you should know.
+From how to make each bridesmaid thank-you card personal to the anecdotes you may want to mention, here’s what you should know.

 Make It Personal

-“Don’t go generic!” says Elliot.
+“Don’t go generic!” says Elliott.
 “Take the time to look back over your years of friendship and include special memories that made them the reason you chose them to stand beside you on your wedding day.
 Mention the good times and those times when they were there for you when you needed them most.
 Include any special moments or highlights from your wedding day that made you both laugh, smile, or shed a tear!”

 Add an Anecdote